Whether you are making these for brunch for a crowd or a small family breakfast, these Baked French Toast Cups are simple to prepare and fun to eat.

 Breakfast is one of those meals I do not skip.
 In fact, I usually eat breakfast right after I get up in the mornings.
 I love all kinds of breakfast foods, too, from savory to sweet: omelettes, bagels, french toast, cereal.
-My husband and kids are not the same as me.
+My family are not the same as me.

 So I typically eat breakfast alone.
 I don’t mind really.
 I find this time relaxing and meditative.
 I sit there and sip my morning tea and listen to the world wake up.

 When my kids were little, our mornings would explode from complete silence to total chaos.
 There would be a stampede of tiny feet trampling down the stairs.
 The house would be filled their laughter and giggles.
 Fights could erupt with a wrong look if one of those angels woke up on the wrong side of the bed.

 On the weekends, I would try to sleep in and my babies would crawl into bed with my husband and I, if they weren’t there already.
 I always attempted to go back to sleep, but that would never work.

 Now that my kids are teenagers, they don’t get up before 11am anymore.
 I still enjoy my quiet breakfasts, I just have to wait for the chaos and kids to leave for school first.

 But the weekends are the time for family breakfasts and when I get fancy in the kitchen.
 I make these French Toast Cups for my kids from time to time.
 They are simple to make.

 They also make a wonderful special occasion brunch like Mother’s Day, Christmas Morning or birthdays.
 These big French Toast Cups were made with two slices of bread, soaked in the egg mixture and pressed into a popover pan (these are pictured above).